MAS 105. Quantitative Methods in Business I. 3 Credit Hours.

 Typically Offered: Spring.

 MAS 639.
-Data Acquisition, Preparation, and Visualization.
+Data Acquisition and Preparation.
 2 Credit Hours.

 This course teaches using statistical computing software to get a better understanding of what problems can occur (and what solutions exist) when dealing with a variety of data types and sources.
 It will also discuss how to address data visualization and how to leverage current methods and software to best communicate with results and decision with stakeholders.